g2f1/crAPI/README.md

 ![to](assets/images/mail.png)

-By invistigating the refresh button using burpsuite, I found a call to an api that receives a vehicle GUID and returns information about it.
+After adding the vehicle, I notice a refresh button by inspecting it using burpsuite, I found a call to an api that receives a vehicle GUID and returns information about it.

 ![to](assets/images/refresh.png)